-Being active with Paganizer mainly and then being active and involved in so many other projects, Rogga Johansson seems can’t stop with all these and this year, Paganizer got a new album entitled as Land Of Weeping Souls.
+Being active with Paganizer mainly and many other projects, Rogga Johansson seems can’t stop writing music, this year, Paganizer got a new album entitled as Land Of Weeping Souls.
 But here I had an interview with Rogga himself, who he have talked about the new Paganizer album, he also mentioned about his solo album which was same released this year, entitled as Garpedans, more, he talked about his collaboration with Master’s mastermind, Paul Speckmann and their plan to release a new album for their project Johansson & Speckmann soon, and many other stuffs related to Rogga and his music.

 Hi Rogga, first of all thank you accepting my interview, how are things going?